AudreyLL88/MS3__Sante/README.md

 ![pagination](static/img/readme/pagination.png)

 * This feature helps to display the cocktail cards on several pages to avoid crowding the page with too much content.
+* Pagination is also present on the admin user list for the same reasons.
+It displays 10 users per page.
-* Each page displays 9 cocktail cards maximum per page.
+* Each page displays 9 cocktail cards maximum per page in the all cocktails page and 6 on the profile page.

 **Individual Recipe Page**